 Water Efficiency & Absorption

 Efficient irrigation isn’t just “how much water.”
 It’s how water moves through your soil profile and whether roots can take it up.
-The goal is steady infiltration without puddling, with moisture reaching active roots (often 6–8″ for veggies) and leaving a reserve until the next cycle.
+Aim for steady infiltration without puddling, with moisture reaching active roots (6–8″ for most veggies) and leaving a reserve until the next cycle.

 Three forces that decide efficiency

-- Soil intake rate: Sandy soil drinks quickly (safe to run higher GPH for shorter minutes).
-Clay absorbs slowly (use lower GPH and pulse cycles).
+- Soil intake rate: Sand → higher GPH shorter minutes; Clay → lower GPH pulse cycles.

-- Root depth & density: Shallow-rooted herbs need frequent, light watering; deep-rooted crops prefer fewer, deeper sessions.
+- Root depth & density: Shallow roots need frequent light water; deep roots prefer fewer, deeper sessions.

 Pulse watering outperforms one long soak

 Try two short runs with a 15–30 minute pause.
-The first wets the surface and starts infiltration; the pause prevents runoff; the second pushes moisture deeper without flooding.
+The first wets the surface; the second pushes moisture deeper without flooding.

 Plant-by-Plant Hydration Playbook

-Use these field-tested starting points, then dial with the diagnostics above.
+Use these field-tested starting points, then adjust with the diagnostics above.
 Values assume mulched beds and average conditions; shift up in heat/wind and down in cool/shade.

 Herbs & Tender Seedlings